mattpap/masters-thesis/sphinx/src/groebner.rst

     Out[8]= True

-We showed how to perform classical vertex coloring of a graph based on the |groebner| bases method using SymPy and three other mathematical systems.
+We showed how to perform classical vertex coloring of a graph based on the |groebner| bases method using |sympy| and three other mathematical systems.
 It is interesting to compare the times that were needed to compute the |groebner| basis $G$ by each of those systems.
 Timings (average of multiple runs) were collected in figure :ref:`fig-groebner-time-compare`.
-This simple study shows that both SymPy and Maxima are significantly slower than Axiom and Mathematica.
-This happens, because the implementation of |groebner| bases in both systems is done in an interpreted language (Python and Maxima language, respectively).
+This simple study shows that both
+|sympy| and Maxima are significantly slower than Axiom and Mathematica.
+This happens, because the
+implementation of |groebner| bases in both systems is done in an interpreted language (Python and Maxima language, respectively).
 Possibly they also implement less(--powerful) criteria for eliminating useless critical pairs.